-Before modern restaurant management technology, P&Ls required labor-intensive data tracking and analysis.
-This reality meant that some restaurant owners only ran P&Ls once a month or once per reporting period.
+Before modern restaurant software, P&Ls and balance sheets required manual data tracking and analysis.
+Many restaurant owners only ran their P&Ls once a month or once per reporting period.

 However, with modern restaurant operations software, you can automate reporting and tracking data through an integration with your Point of Sale (POS) system.
 Automated daily reporting ensures that preparing your P&L statement is quick and easy.

 While your P&L is a key restaurant financial statement, it doesn’t tell the full story of your financial health.
 Your P&L doesn’t include how much cash you have on hand or in the bank, the state of your inventory, or if you are staying up to date with your bills.
-Your restaurant balance sheet is another critical financial report that complements the P&L statement and helps you understand the full picture of your financial health.
+For that, you’ll need to create a restaurant balance sheet.
+Your restaurant balance sheet complements the P&L statement and helps you understand the full picture of your financial health.

 Creating your restaurant balance sheet